zengxiaolei/homing_local_planner/README.md

 The homing_local_planner package implements a plug-in to the *nav_core::BaseLocalPlanner* of the 2D navigation stack in ROS1 or a plug-in to the *nav2_core::Controller* of the  Nav2 in ROS2.
 The underlying method called Homing Control has the objective to guide a robot along a reference path, which is a pure pursuit algorithm Implemented based on [1]  as reference.
 And code implementation of the package has some reference to [teb_local_planner](http://wiki.ros.org/teb_local_planner).

 This scheme considers a dynamic goal pose on the path located some distance ahead of the robots current pose.
 The robot is supposed to chase the moving goal pose (look-ahead pose) on the path.
 This path tracking strategy is similar to human drivers that steer a vehicle towards a dynamic lookahead point on the road, which distance depends on the vehicle speed, road curvature and visibility.
+The obstacle avoidance feature is currently not designed to allow for detours and exploration.
+When an obstacle appears on its planned path, the robot slows down or stops until the obstacle is cleared, just like a rail vehicle.